Osamu Hayaishi: Research

 Hayaishi, along with group members, is recognized for his great contributions to biomedical sciences and enzymology, especially the discovery of Oxygenases group of enzymes.
 These enzymes are widely distributed in nature and represent a unique group of respiratory enzymes that catalyze the direct incorporation of molecular oxygen into various substrates.

 Hayaishi is also known for his discovery of the sleep-inducing action of Prostaglandin D2.

 Recognition

-Hayaishi was awarded several honors including, the Asahi Prize (1964), the Japan Academy Prize (1967), the Order of Culture (1972), the Louis and Bert Freedman Foundation Award from the New York Academy of Sciences (1976), the Wolf Prize in Medicine (1986), and the Distinguished Scientist Award of the World Federation of Sleep Research Societies (1999).
+Hayaishi was awarded several honors, including the Asahi Prize (1964), the Japan Academy Prize (1967), the Order of Culture (1972), the Louis and Bert Freedman Foundation Award from the New York Academy of Sciences (1976), the Wolf Prize in Medicine (1986), and the Distinguished Scientist Award of the World Federation of Sleep Research Societies (1999).

-Hayaishi was also elected as a foreign member of several academies, as well as a member of the Japan Academy (MJA) in 1974.
+He was also elected as a foreign member of several academies, as well as a member of the Japan Academy (MJA) in 1974.

-In 1984, the honorary citizenship of Kyoto was awarded to Hayaishi.
+In 1984, he was made an honorary citizen of Kyoto.